 S sees X if S can visually track X, and X is the cause of the impressions by which S tracks X.

 Coming back to Walton, how would we now assess the claim that we see our dead ancestors?
 Here the crucial fact is that, as Walton is fully aware, photographs are pictures, and the objects we see in pictures neither look real nor look as if they are located in the same space as ourselves.
+(This is a somewhat stronger point than that made by Greg Currie 1991: that photographs don’t tell us ‘anything much’ about where in our space these objects are.)
 A photograph of your deceased ancestor does not give you the ability to gain information about her as she is now.
-Also of relevance: you have no impression of when the information conveyed by the photograph was concurrent.
+Also of relevance: just as you have no impression, looking at the photograph, of where she is, you also have no impression of when the photograph was taken.
 The photograph does not enable you to attend to her.
 It does not give you the ability to scrutinize her in the way that you need to do in order to find out specific information that you desire.
 It does not give you the means to move to investigate her visual attributes beyond what is given in this view.
 What is more, looking at a photograph does not give you even the impression that you have these abilities relative to the ancestor.
 It is clear from the outset that this is a picture.
 In all of these ways, seeing a photographic depiction of your ancestor is different from seeing her.

-X. Light
+15.3.4 Light

 Light is an interesting case.
 Do we see it?